pirafrank/fpiracom/pages/resources/quotes.md

 *"Tell me and I forget.
 Show me and I remember.
 Involve me and I understand"* <br> Chinese proverb

+*"Community is about doing something together that makes belonging matter."* <br> Brian Solis

 *"When students cheat on exams it's because our School system values grades more than students value learning."* <br> Neil deGrasse Tyson

 *"75% of success is staying calm.
 The rest you figure out."* <br> Sam Kass